Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 In a Presidential Republic, the government is dominated by the executive officer, typically titled President, who serves as both Head of Government and Head of State.
 Radical republicans in the 18th and 19th centuries tended to institute these.
 Examples include most states in the Americas (incl. the United States), Turkey, and South Korea.

 # Ministries
-You will want at the very least a Ministry of Internal Affairs, a Ministry of Economic Planning, and a Ministry of Defense.
+You will want at the very least a Ministry of Internal Affairs, a Ministry of Economic Planning (Ministry of Economy), and a Ministry of Defense.

 ### Ministry of Internal Affairs
 This ministry handles internal law & order, and contains both the intelligence services (KGB) and law enforcement (Militsiya).
 You will need them to make sure the laws are followed and efficiency is maintained.